 Two people found the boy wrapped in a blanket inside a plastic bag Tuesday afternoon in Stockton, about 50 miles (80 kilometers) south of Sacramento.
 Officers later found his 15-year-old mother while canvassing the apartment complex, but it's unclear if she lives there, Stockton Police Department spokesman Officer Joseph Silva said.

 An apartment complex resident heard cries and notified the manager, who pulled the child from the building's dumpster, Silva said.

-The boy still had his umbilical cord and was taken to a hospital, where he was doing well Wednesday, he said.
+The boy, who weighed 6 pounds and 7 ounces (2.9 kilograms) and was 20 inches (51 centimeters) long, still had his umbilical cord and was taken to a hospital, where he was doing well Wednesday, Silva said.

 "We refer those calls to Child Protective Services," which is caring for the baby boy, Silva said.

-Apartment managers told KTXL-TV they spotted the girl walking into the complex Tuesday morning and did not recognize her as one of their renters.
+Apartment managers told KTXL-TV they spotted the teen mom walking into the complex Tuesday morning and did not recognize her as one of their renters.